Omarvk/ticTacToe/README.md

 Descriptive text of the project needed

-Design Rules:
+##Design Rules:
--Camel Casing will be used: Like ClassName, funcName, variableName etc.
+*Camel Casing will be used: Like ClassName, funcName, variableName etc.
--Allman style will be used for indentation see: https://en.wikipedia.org/wiki/Indent_style#Allman_style
+*Allman style will be used for indentation see: https://en.wikipedia.org/wiki/Indent_style#Allman_style